-Milligrams per liter (mg/l): Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
+Milligrams per liter (mg/I): Corresponds to one part of liquid in one million parts of liquid (parts per mil lion - ppm).

-Micrograms per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
-Nanograms per liter (ng/l): Corresponds to one part of liquid to one trillion parts of liquid (parts per trillion - ppt).
-Picograms per liter (pg/l): Corresponds to one part per of liquid to one quadrillion parts of liquid (parts per quadrillion - ppq).
+MicroL'rams per liter (ug/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).

+Nanofrants per liter (nt/l): Corresponds to one part of liquid to one trillion parts of liquid (parts per trillion - ppt).

+Picogrants per liter (mil): Corresponds to one part per of liquid to one quadrillion parts of liquid (parts per quadrillion ppq).